No UUCPA Bass Lake Get-Away in 2021

 Food and Drink

 Three delicious hot meals a day are prepared for you beginning with breakfast on Friday morning.
 Most lunches and dinners include a salad bar, and vegetarian options are available.
 You can pack a sack lunch if you will be out of camp at lunchtime.
-The camp is unable to accommodate special diets, so you will need to provide for food allergies or other dietary needs.
+The camp will try to accommodate special diets, so please let us know at registration time if you have food allergies or other dietary needs.

 You are invited to arrive Thursday afternoon.
 Feel free to bring your own picnic supper or dine at a local restaurant.
 No camp food is provided until Friday morning.